Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 Diaspora is run on a network of connected servers, or "pods."
 This document describes the technical instructions on how to set up a new pod in the network.
 To join Diaspora, you do not need to set up your own pod--you can join an [existing pod](https://github.com/diaspora/diaspora/wiki/Community-supported-pods) running the Diaspora software.
 The pod you join could be one run by a friend, your university, or the official pod, run by the project’s founders, at [joindiaspora.com](joindiaspora.com).
 All of the Diaspora pods communicate and make up the Diaspora Network.

+## The Official Way

+We deploy and run Diaspora with a deployment tool called sod, which currently only supports CentOS.
+We use Rackspace Cloud, but you can point sod at any CentOS machine.
+So first you get yourself an ip and root password to a CentOS machine.
+Then get yourself an SSL cert and put it in ~/diaspora_cert on your local machine.
+Then you run sod on your local machine to provision the remote server:

+    git clone git://github.com/MikeSofaer/sod.git
+    cd sod
+    ./sod <remote_machine_ip_address> diaspora diaspora <remote_machine_root_password>

+This should take about 40 minutes, and when it's done Diaspora should be running.
+You will need to edit config files, etc.

+To restart the webservers after making a change, ssh in and `type svc -t /service/thin*`

 ## Notice

 We currently run Diaspora with the [thin](http://code.macournoyer.com/thin/) as